olavim/sm-PropHunt/README.md

 ph_force_periodic_whistle   0+      Periodically, every x seconds, force a random hider to whistle - 0: disable periodic whistles. ph_periodic_whistle_delay   0+      Number of seconds for the first periodic whistle, if they are enabled. ph_turns_to_scramble        0+      Scramble teams every x turns.
 0: disable scrambling.
 Disables the /ct command if enabled.

+# not in any release, but included in latest commit:

+ph_categorize_models        on/off  Enable splitting the model menu into categories. ph_default_category         String  If categories are enabled, uncategorized models are put under this category.
 ```

 ## Protected server cvars